Building a Scalable Design System

 System Audit & Platform Mapping

-Components for iOS and Android shared a similar look and feel, so I grouped them together.
-Web had unique layout needs, while tvOS required a separate, simplified library due to its navigation model and input constraints.
+iOS and Android shared a similar visual language, so those components were grouped together with variants where needed.
+Web had unique layout requirements, and tvOS required a separate, simplified library due to its distinct navigation model and remote-based input constraints.

 Collaboration & Clarification

-While I owned the system end-to-end, I wasn’t completely on my own.
-When building more complex or unfamiliar components, I reached out to developers to understand how things were built on their side.
-I also connected with the previous designer to clarify legacy patterns.
+While I owned the system independently, I worked closely with developers throughout.
+For complex or unfamiliar components, I consulted engineers to understand how things were actually built — ensuring that component naming, states, and behaviour reflected real-world implementation rather than design assumptions.
+I also connected with the previous designer to clarify legacy patterns before changing them.

 Design Decisions